-If you enroll in COBRA medical coverage, you can continue to earn Wellness Funds to increase the value of your MRA, up to the full annual MRA earnings amount (see "What Happens to Your MRA If Your Employment with JPMorganChase Ends" in the Medical Plan section).
-While enrolled in COBRA medical coverage:
+If you enroll in COBRA medical coverage, you can continue to earn Wellness Rewards to increase the value of your MRA, up to the full annual amount of \$1,000 (or \$1,400, if covering a spouse/domestic partner).
+While enrolled in COBRA:

-- Your MRA balances will roll over from one calendar year to the next; and - You can use any remaining balance in your MRA for reimbursement of eligible expenses; - JPMC Medical Plan up to \$700, Centivo Select Plan up to \$200
+- Your MRA balances will roll over from one calendar year to the next; and - You can use any remaining balance in your MRA through automatic claim reimbursement or debit card payment method depending on the method you elect.

 If you do not enroll in COBRA medical coverage, you cannot earn additional Wellness Rewards beyond your termination of employment.
 You can use your existing MRA funds to pay for out-of-pocket costs incurred prior to the end of the month of your termination date.
-For example, if you terminate as of January 5, 2025, any out-of-pocket medical and prescription drug expenses incurred through January 31, 2025, are eligible, but you must submit an MRA Claim Form by December 31, 2026, to receive a reimbursement.
-Any remaining MRA balance will be forfeited (unless you are retirement eligible in which case the balance remains intact and can be used to offset medical and prescription drug expenses until the account is depleted; administrative fees may be incurred).
+For example, if you terminate as of January 5, 2019, any out-of-pocket medical and prescription drug expenses incurred through January 31, 2019, are eligible, but you must submit an MRA Claim Form by December 31, 2020, and a HCSA Claim Form by March 31, 2020, to receive a reimbursement.
+Any remaining MRA balance will be forfeited (unless you are retirement eligible in which case the balance remains intact and can be used to offset medical and prescription drug expenses until the account is depleted).